codlark/cls/docs/Templates.md

     }
 This all gets us
 <img src='../img/diamondJ.png' width=338> <hr>
-So this is a knight from chess not a jack, but I already had this laying around from another project that never went anywhere and have you ever tried drawing one of those protraits?
+So this is a knight from chess not a jack, but I already had this laying around from another project that never went anywhere and have you ever tried drawing one of those portraits?

 ### Aces